SAFETY GUIDE

 Common Electrical Hazards for RAMS

-When writing RAMS for electrical work, these are the hazards you should always consider and address.
-This is not an exhaustive list — every job will have site-specific hazards that must be identified during the planning stage.
+These are the hazards to consider on almost every electrical job.
+It is not an exhaustive list — every job will have site-specific hazards that must be identified at the planning stage.

 07 · Safety Guide